Jerome Segal

 Jerome Michael Segal (born November 25, 1943) is an American philosopher, political activist, and perennial candidate who resides in Silver Spring, Maryland.
 He was the founder of the socialist, progressive, and somewhat libertarian Bread and Roses Party, which achieved ballot access in Maryland in January 2019, and which Segal ran from 2018 to 2021.

 Segal is a research scholar at the University of Maryland, College Park, and the president of the Jewish Peace Lobby.
 He was a candidate in the Democratic Party primary in the 2018 United States Senate election in Maryland.
 He unsuccessfully ran in the 2020 United States presidential election and the 2022 Maryland gubernatorial election.

 Early life and education

 Segal was born and raised in The Bronx.
 His father, a socialist and member of the Jewish Labor Bund, was born in Poland and immigrated to the United States, where he found employment as a factory worker in the garment industry.
 After graduating from the Bronx High School of Science, Segal went to City College of New York, where he received honors in philosophy and economics, and was awarded the Brittain Prize in Moral Philosophy.
 Segal went on to receive a PhD from the University of Michigan, and taught in the philosophy department of the University of Pennsylvania.
-He later received an MPA from the Hubert Humphrey School of the University of Minnesota.
+He later received an MPA from the Humphrey School of Public Affairs of the University of Minnesota.